Conformal four-point ladder integrals in diverse dimensions and polylogarithms: Acknowledgments

-{\bf Acknowledgments.} We are grateful to A.C.~Petkou for drawing our attention to the problem of evaluating conformal ladder diagrams in diverse dimensions.
-We would also like to thank A.I.~Davydychev, A.V.~Kotikov and A.C.~Petkou, for useful comments and stimulating discussions.
-The work of S.E.D. and A.P.I. was supported by the grant RSF No. 23-11-00311.
+We are grateful to A.C.~Petkou for drawing our attention to the problem of evaluating conformal ladder diagrams in diverse dimensions.
+We would also like to thank A.I.~Davydychev, A.V.~Kotikov and A.C.~Petkou for useful comments and stimulating discussions.